 These sweet potato and black bean tots are a healthy snack or meal that pairs well with a fresh pineapple tomato salsa.
-Piled on top of a bed of baby spinach gives this tasty meal an extra punch of vitamins and nutrients that every plant-based diet can use.
+Piled on top of a bed of baby spinach gives this tasty meal an extra punch of vitamins and nutrients that every plant-based diet can use -- whether that's for breakfast, lunch, or dinner!

 Enjoy More Meals with Sweet Potato!